felixangell/strife/README.md

 Make sure you have SDL2 installed as well as the ttf and img addons:

 	$ brew install SDL2 SDL2_ttf SDL2_img

-## example
-There are some simple examples in the `example/` directory.
-Try them out:

-	$ cd example/images
-	$ go run images.go

-In addition I have a small (rarely worked on) text-editor written using the strife framework you can find [here](//github.com/felixangell/phi-editor).

 ## getting started
 This is a commented code snippet to help you get started: